 Mocha Man Style: You are probably one of the most celebrated artists, not Black artists, but actors period.
 How did that come about?

-MMS: You wanted to present something that was more real about us?
+MMS: You wanted to present something that was more realistic about us?

 MMS: You’ve been performing for almost 5 decades now.
 Has it been difficult getting jobs?